 As time went on and I had more wedding inquiries than I had dates available, well, I had to set some minimum standards to ensure my profit margins.

-Communicating your minimum can feel like customer service.
-Clients need to know “how this works” and by explaining the steps to our potential clients, we’re teaching them what it’s like to dance with us.
+Communicating your minimum can actually feel like customer service.
+Clients need to know “how this works” and by explaining the steps to potential clients, we’re teaching them what it’s like to dance with us.

 Here’s why florists need to set a minimum and how I approach the “minimum spend” at this point in my biz: